The Upcoming Launch of VTOMAN FlashSpeed Pro 3000 Home Backup Battery Generator on Kickstarter

 Plenty of Output Ports

-Vtoman FlashSpeed Pro 3000 has a variety of output interfaces, including 2200W AC outlets, 100W USB-C ports, 48V DC ports, 12V car lighter ports, etc., which can meet various charging needs and charge up to 14 devices simultaneously.
-With FlashSpeed Pro 3000, users can easily handle various power demands.
+FlashSpeed Pro 3000 has a variety of output ports, including 2200W AC outlets, 100W USB-C ports, 48V DC ports, etc., which can meet various charging needs and charge up to 14 devices simultaneously.

 Ultra-fast 1800W AC Charging

-Vtoman FlashSpeed Pro 3000 is equipped with a 1800W two-way AC input port, allowing for lightning-fast AC charging.
-With both 120V and 240V outlets, you can fully recharge FlashSpeed Pro 3000 in just 90 minutes.
-If you're in the middle of nowhere or you just want to go green, you can also charge FlashSpeed Pro 3000 with 600W solar panels.
+FlashSpeed Pro 3000 has a 1800W AC input port, allowing for lightning-fast AC charging.
+With the AC input, users can fully recharge it in just 90 minutes.
+Users can also charge FlashSpeed Pro 3000 with 600W solar panels.

 2816Wh Huge Capacity with Expandable Add-on Battery

 The FlashSpeed Pro 3000 itself has a high capacity of 2816Wh.
-By simply connecting to extra add-on batteries, you can expand its battery capacity to an amazing 5632Wh - at the same time, you can triple or quadruple the capacity.
-Whether you are camping in the field or experiencing a power outage at home, it is an excellent backup power choice.
-Once fully charged, you can use it to power all your electronic devices, from smartphones to laptops to outdoor appliances.
+By connecting to add-on batteries, users can expand its capacity to an amazing 5632Wh.
+Whether they are camping in the field or experiencing a power outage at home, it is an excellent backup power choice.

 Multi-functional Emergency Flashlight

-Flashlight is another innovative function on FlashSpeed Pro 3000.
-The flashlight is designed to be detachable from the power station.
-It can be used as a portable light source for emergency lighting, as a jump starter for jump starting disabled cars, and as a power bank for charging your smartphones, tablets and other electronic devices.
+The detachable flashlight is another innovative function on FlashSpeed Pro 3000.
+It can be used as a portable light source for lighting, a jump starter for disabled cars, and as a power bank for charging the smartphones, tablets, etc.

 UPS Function